peterldowns/wwikt/README.md

 **5/2 15:03** Just got a dotcloud instance running with a super basic "Hello World" app.
 I still don't really know anything about node but I get the basic callback structure (I think.
 Probably not.)

+**5/2 15:57** Wow, NPM sort of blows.
+Dependency hell just an hour into the project.
+I'd think it's my fault but search.npmjs.org is down and I can't install anything.
+Also, devDependencies weren't being installed, and I wasn't sure why.
+I `npm config set dev true` and tried it again, but the server (which had been up) went down sometime before that.
+So, I have no dependencies, nor can I install them.
+I really wanted to get started with express.js, but I can't :(